Key takeaways:

 3xx codes (Redirects) can pass SEO value

-Redirects tell search engines that a page has been moved.
+Redirects tell search engines that a page has moved and guide them to the correct location through a redirected request.

 4xx codes (Client errors) can block indexing